samuel-bohman/my-personal-website/content/project/2017-09-17-getting-started-with-julia.md

 to install IJulia.
 On Linux, it defaults to looking for jupyter in your PATH first, and only installs the Conda Jupyter if that fails.

-In Julia, at the `julia>` prompt, type
+In Julia, at the `julia>` prompt, type the following to launch the IJulia notebook in your browser.

 ```
 using IJulia
 notebook()
 ```

-to launch the IJulia notebook in your browser.
 Alternatively, you can run `jupyter notebook` from the command line.
 Click on the New button and choose the Julia option to start a new "notebook".

 Enjoy! :smile: